How to Export WooCommerce Customers to CSV, Excel, or XML

 There are four default data tables in the Available Data panel for WooCommerce customer exports: Standard, Address, Custom Fields, and Other.
-The address fields are actually custom fields but WP All Export creates a special listing to make them more accessible.
+The address fields are actually custom fields, but WP All Export creates a special listing to make them more accessible.

 All basic export fields tied to your WooCommerce customers are in Available Data › Standard.
-These fields come from the WordPress Users table but are limited users who have been assigned a customer role:
+These fields come from the WordPress Users table but are limited to users who have been assigned a customer role:

 - ID: Customer ID, which is actually the user ID assigned by WordPress

 - Username: The username the user chose when creating their account